 General construction works.

-As such this can be ?

 Health Effects

 The health effects of crystalline silica can be particularly severe and disabling (especially silicosis).
 Occupational exposures should therefore be reduced to the lowest possible level.
 The route of penetration of crystalline silica into the body is inhalation via the respiratory tract.
 Dust particles become deposited in the lungs.
 Crystalline silica dust can induce eye and respiratory irritation, chronic bronchitis and irreversible pulmonary fibrosis called silicosis.
 This severe and debilitating pulmonary involvement usually only occurs after several years of exposure and its evolution continues even after the exposure ceases.